marcusmchale/algrow/README.md

         h.
 Apply a circle mask around the perimeter of each well (from 2)
         i. remove small objects (skimage.morphology)
         j. fill small holes (skimage.morphology)
-    5. Calculate the area of the image mask within each annotated circle and write to file
+    5. The area of the image mask is determined within each annotated circle and written to a csv file.

-# Tuning for other settings:
-  - Layout
-    - Circle radius, dendrogram cut height currently tunable, need to add plate number and number per plate.

 # Todo

-  - Layout tuning:
   - Threshold tuning
     - Debugging/Setup workflow to generate a configuration file
       - thresholding configuration